-On July 10, 2023 Pursuant to that certain stock purchase agreement, dated as of December 28, 2023, by and between us and Novartis Pharma AG, or Novartis, we issued completed a private placement of 2,145,002 shares of common stock to two executives non-statutory stock options to purchase Novartis at a price of \$9.324 per share, for an aggregate of 167,000 shares of our common stock at an exercise purchase price of \$10.18 per share, approximately \$20.0 million.
+Pursuant to that certain stock purchase agreement, dated as of December 28, 2023, by and between us and Novartis Pharma AG, or Novartis On April 1, 2024, we completed a private placement of 2,145,002 shares of common stock to Novartis at a price of \$9.324 per share, for an aggregate purchase price of approximately \$20.0 million.
 We issued the shares to Novartis, effective January 3, 2024, in a private placement in reliance on the exemption from registration under Section 4(a)(2) of the Securities Act of 1933, as amended, or the Securities Act, for a transaction by an issuer not involving any public offering within the meaning of Section 4(a)(2) and/or under Rule 506 of Regulation D promulgated under the Securities Act and corresponding provisions of state securities or "blue sky" laws.

-On August 7, 2023 March 25, 2024, we issued to an executive a non-statutory stock option to purchase an aggregate of 122,000 shares of our common stock at an exercise price of \$8.68 per share.
-On September 5, 2023, we issued to two executives non-statutory stock options to purchase an aggregate of 90,000 210,000 shares of our common stock at an exercise price of \$9.26 per share.
-On September 6, 2023, we issued to an executive a non-statutory stock The option to purchase an aggregate of 44,000 shares of our common stock at an exercise price of \$9.39 per share.
-The options were granted outside of our 2015 Stock Option and Incentive Plan in each case, as an inducement material to such executive's the recipient's acceptance of an offer of employment with us in accordance with Nasdaq Listing Rule 5635(c)(4).
-We intend to file a registration statement on a Form S-8 under the Securities Act to register the shares of our common stock underlying the stock options option prior to the time at which the shares underlying the options option become exercisable.
+On March 25, 2024, we issued granted to an executive a non-statutory restricted stock option to purchase unit award settleable for an aggregate of 210,000 105,000 shares of our common stock.
+This restricted stock at an exercise price of \$9.26 per share.
+The option unit award was granted outside of our 2015 Stock Option and Incentive Plan as an inducement material to the recipient's such individual's acceptance of an offer of employment with us in accordance with Nasdaq Listing Rule 5635(c)(4).
+We intend to file a registration statement on Form S-8 under the

+Securities Act to register the shares of our common stock underlying the stock option this award prior to the time at which the shares underlying the option become exercisable. award becomes settleable.